 I love how the plot unfolded so neatly with several surprises I didn’t see coming.
 You guys know how much I love trying to guess the ‘who’ and ‘how’ of a book, so that was a bonus for me!
 It was a compelling, if creepy, read and I will definitely be reading more by Alex North.

-If you missed last night’s live discussion of this book and would like to see the replay, you can find it on my IG TV and YouTube.
-I hope to see you at next month’s discussion on April 27th at 7pm CST when we will be talking about April’s book pick, The Whisper Network by Chandler Baker.
+***Update: If you missed last night’s live discussion of this book and would like to see the replay, you can find it below!***

 I hope you enjoyed this review!
 Subscribe to the blog for more!
 Not all of my reviews make it to the blog, so be sure to also follow me on Goodreads so you don’t miss any books!